jcatw/hackscience.github.io/_posts/2014-06-09-central-contribution-jokes.md

 ---
 layout: post
-title: "The Central Contribution of this Work is Hilarious Jokes"
+title: "The Central Contribution of This Work is Hilarious Jokes"
 ---

 You should read